What You Need to Know About Sailor or Marine Oiler

-In 2016, there was an estimated number of 33,800 jobs in the United States for Sailor or Marine Oiler.
+There were about 33,800 jobs for Sailor or Marine Oiler in 2016 (in the United States).
 New jobs are being produced at a rate of 7.7% which is above the national average.
 The Bureau of Labor Statistics predicts 2,600 new jobs for Sailor or Marine Oiler by 2026.
 There will be an estimated 4,400 positions for Sailor or Marine Oiler per year.

 The states with the most job growth for Sailor or Marine Oiler are Idaho, Tennessee, and Minnesota.
 Watch out if you plan on working in Kentucky, Indiana, or Mississippi.
 These states have the worst job growth for this type of profession.